20 QUESTIONS ABOUT JOINING BIGMOUTH CHORUS

 8. What songs do you sing?

 We sing a wide variety of contemporary music including pop, blues, rock, jazz, folk, world music and occasionally contemporary classical pieces.
-Some of the songs we will learn in 2017 include:
+Current repertoire (2022) includes:

 Yes.
-We sing in anywhere from 2 – 8 harmony parts, dependant on the song.
+We sing in anywhere from 2 to 8 harmony parts.
 Members are assigned a voice group, but this is also flexible.
 To the top.

 10. Which voice group should I sing in?